SirRuBick/nvim/README.md

 - project is jumping dir for nonsense
 - dadboard ui close should also close dbout and sql query
 - split resizing is lost after open nvim-tree
+- lsp format modifications is not configured or not key mapped

 ### Plugins to explore
 | Section | Plugins |